trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 A table definition file consists of a JSON definition for a table.
 The name of the file can be arbitrary but must end in ``.json``.
 Place the file in the directory configured with the ``kafka.table-description-dir`` property.
-The table definition file must be accessible from all Presto nodes.
+The table definition file must be accessible from all Trino nodes.

 .. code-block:: text